kiboschool/course-pm-and-design/src/lessons/ux-research/basics.md

 ### Quantitative research
 Quantiative UX research collects and analyzes numerical data.
-This can include surveys, polls, usage logs, or other methods that provide numerical data which can be analyzed using statistical techniques.
-Quantitative research is useful to generate data from a large sample size, and to make generalizations about a user group or population.
-This type of research is often used to test hypotheses and identify trends or patterns in user behavior.
-Some questions a researcher might answers with quantiative research include:
+This can include surveys, A/B testing, usage logs, or other methods that provide data for statistical analysis.
+Quantitative research is useful to
+- Generate data from a large sample size
+- Make generalizations about a large population
+- Test hypotheses and identify trends or patterns in user behavior

+Some questions a researcher might answer with quantiative research include:
 - How many active users does the product have each day or each month?
 - What share of people find the call to action on the page?
 - What is the average satisfaction level of users with the product or service?

 ### Qualitative research
-Qualitative research differs from quantitative research in that it is less focused on collecting and analyzing numerical data.
-Instead, it focuses on understanding the underlying reasons behind user behavior and preferences, and on exploring the subjective experiences of users.
-This type of research is often used to identify trends or patterns that may not be immediately apparent from numerical data, and to gain a deeper understanding of user motivations and behaviors.
+Qualitative research is less focused on collecting and analyzing numerical data.
+Instead, the goal of qualitative research is to understand the underlying reasons behind user behavior and preferences, and  explore the subjective experiences of users.
+This type of research is often used to:
+- Identify trends or patterns that may not be immediately apparent from numerical data
+- Gain a deeper understanding of user motivations and behaviors

-Qualitative research typically involves conducting interviews, focus groups, observations, or other activities that allow researchers to probe users' thoughts, feelings, and experiences in greater detail.
+Qualitative research typically involves conducting interviews, focus groups, observations, or other activities that allow researchers to probe users' thoughts and experiences in greater detail.
 Qualitative research often involves smaller sample sizes and is used to generate detailed insights into user behavior and preferences.

 ## Attitudinal vs. behaviorial research

+Another set of research methods is attitudinal vs. behaviorial.
+The difference in these two approaches draws from the insight that what people say and believe (their attitudes) are often different from what they actually do (their behavior).
+To _build the right thing_, it's important to understand both what users believe and how they behave.

 ![image](https://user-images.githubusercontent.com/1774663/205453222-f7e80444-0b86-4601-89ad-499d4e69334a.png)

-Another set of research methods is attitudinal vs. behaviorial.
-The difference in these two approaches draws from the insight that what people say and believe, i.e., their attitudes, are often different from what they actually do, i.e., their behavior.
-In order to build impactful products, it's important to understand both what your users believe and how they behave.

 ### Attitudinal research
-Attitudinal research focuses on understanding the attitudes and beliefs of a user.
+Attitudinal research aims to understand the attitudes and beliefs of a user.
 It typically involves conducting surveys, interviews, or other methods that allow researchers to explore people's attitudes and beliefs in greater detail.
-This type of research is often used to identify potential problems or issues with a product or service, to gauge the effectiveness of marketing campaigns, or to understand the underlying reasons behind people's attitudes and beliefs.
+This type of research is often used to:
+- Identify potential problems or issues with a product or service
+- Gauge the effectiveness of marketing campaigns
+- Understand the underlying reasons behind user attitudes and beliefs

 ### Behaviorial research

-Behavioral research focuses on understanding the actions and behaviors of users in relation to a particular product or service.
+Behavioral research aims to understand the actions and behaviors of users in relation to a particular product or service.
 It typically includes studies of how users interact with the product or service, how they navigate through different features or pages, or how they respond to different design elements.
 Behavioral research might involve using tools like heat maps or click tracking software.
+This type of research is often used to:
+- Inform the design of specific user flows, e.g., onboarding
+- Personalize product experience, e.g., by providing user-specific recommendations
-This type of research is often used to identify areas for improvement in a product or service, to understand user behavior and preferences, or to inform the design of future products or services.
+- Identify areas for improvement in a product or service

 <aside>
 🤔 Which types of research should you use and when?